aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 ### How to Execute a Simple Mail Merge Operation

 Once your template is ready, you can start performing the simple mail merge operation.
-Aspose.Words allows you to execute a simple mail merge operation using different [Execute methods](https://apireference.aspose.com/words/java/com.aspose.words/mailmerge#execute(com.aspose.words.IMailMergeDataSource)) that accept various data objects as the data source.
+Aspose.Words enables you to execute a simple mail merge operation using different [Execute methods](https://apireference.aspose.com/words/java/com.aspose.words/mailmerge#execute(com.aspose.words.IMailMergeDataSource)) that accept various data objects as the data source.

-The following code example shows how to execute a simple mail merge operation using one of the [Execute](https://apireference.aspose.com/words/java/com.aspose.words/mailmerge#execute(java.lang.String[],java.lang.Object[])) method:
+The following code example demonstrates how to execute a simple mail merge operation using one of the [Execute](https://apireference.aspose.com/words/java/com.aspose.words/mailmerge#execute(java.lang.String[],java.lang.Object[])) method:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e"  "Examples-src-main-java-com-aspose-words-examples-mail_merge-TypesofMailMergeOperations-ExecuteSimpleMailMerge.java" >}}